 The compliance officer will carry out daily monitoring of all transactions to determine which transactions are legitimate and which are suspicious.
 Suspicious transactions are reported to the relevant authorities.

-Guardarian is prohibited from transacting with individuals, companies and countries that are on prescribed sanctions lists.
-Guardarian will therefore screen customers against United Nations, European Union and US Office of Foreign Assets Control (OFAC) sanctions lists in all jurisdictions in which Guardarian operates.
+Company is prohibited from transacting with individuals, companies and countries that are on prescribed sanctions lists.
+Company will therefore screen customers against United Nations, European Union and US Office of Foreign Assets Control (OFAC) sanctions lists in all jurisdictions in which Company operates.